8 Pros and Cons of Switching Banks in 2023

-“Switching banks can help you save money by finding better deals like lower interest rates on loans and higher interest rates on savings accounts, as well as additional offerings and products,” said Brett Sohns, founder of LifeGoal Investments.
+“Switching banks can help you save money by finding better deals like lower interest rates on loans and higher interest rates on savings accounts, as well as additional offerings and products,” said Brett Sohns, co-founder of LifeGoal Investments.

 Therefore, taking the time to shop around — and opting to make the leap to another bank — could allow you to line your pockets with cash you wouldn’t have by sticking with your previous financial institution.

 On the surface, switching banks might seem like a way to save money, but Sohns said some financial institutions charge hidden fees for new account holders.